Skip to content

 No one likes dead links.

 Therefore, we check the internal and external links within the markdown source files.
-To check a single file, e.g. doc.zih.tu-dresden.de/docs/software/big_data_frameworks.md, use:
+With the script doc.zih.tu-dresden.de/util/check-links.sh, you can either check a single file, all modified files or all files of the compendium.

 wikiscript doc.zih.tu-dresden.de/util/check-links.sh docs/software/big_data_frameworks.md

-The script can also check all modified files, i.e., markdown files which are part of the repository and different to the main branch.
-Use this script before committing your changes to make sure your commit passes the CI/CD pipeline:
+The script can also check the links in all modified files, i.e., markdown files which are part of the repository and different to the preview branch.
+Use this script before committing your changes to make sure your commit passes the CI/CD pipeline.

 wikiscript doc.zih.tu-dresden.de/util/check-links.sh -a